 Year by Year Accident Statistic Table

 As per the above table, the collision statistics reported by Transport Canada is on the decline over the years.
 From 2010 to 2014, there has been a steady drop in the number of fatalities due to collisions.
-The only inconsistency seems to be in 2012 where the number of fatalities increased by 42 compared to 2011.
-On the other hand, when you compare the rate of injuries due to collision there is a steady decline.
-The disparity in injuries and fatalities rates are very high as per the data.
+The only inconsistency seems to be in 2012 when the number of fatalities increased by 42 compared to 2011.
+On the other hand, when you compare the rate of injuries due to collisions there is a steady decline.
+The disparity in injuries and fatalities rates is very high as per the data.